-However, just enlisting the YouTuber isn’t enough as a successful campaign requires you understanding a lot of critical factors and ensuring that they are part of your campaign in order to increase your chances of gaining success.
+However, just enlisting the YouTuber isn’t enough as a successful campaign requires you to understand a lot of critical factors and ensure that they are part of your campaign in order to increase your chances of gaining success.

 Let’s go through some of these major lessons:

 Limit Your Search To Those Who Match Your Game’s Genre:

 Not every YouTube gaming influencer will be perfect to launch both, a game app for live-action duels and a mobile puzzle game app.
 Targeting the wrong influencer who has an entirely different niche can cause your campaign get fizzle out as you might not be reaching the right audience through it.